AltafR11/M-7023-34768/README.md

 3. testimage.py
 This file is for the cnn.py.
 It will allow to test the model with external data.
 The images should be located in the directory of the testimage.py and cnn.py.
-The images should be in jpg format and call test1.jpg.